 • A passion for and commitment to the subject, and a real sense of curiosity to find out about the world and the people who live there.

 Our curriculum distinguishes between subject topics and threshold concepts.
 Subject topics are the specific aspects of subjects that are studied e.g. Rivers, Mountains etc. Threshold concepts tie together the subject topics into meaningful schema.
 The same concepts are explored in a wide breadth of topics.
-Through this ‘forwards-and-backwards engineering’ of the curriculum, pupils return to the same concepts over and over, and gradually build an understanding of them.
 The idea behind a concept-led, enquiry based curriculum helps to focus learning and ensure a knowledge rich education to avoid a broad overview with shallow engagement in knowledge and understanding.
 By learning specific things, children encounter a broad range of knowledge whilst amassing a specific body of knowledge.
 This is taught to be remembered, stored in long-term memory and built on.

 The four threshold concepts in geography are: